 Parts released from the molds are cured to completion in one of twelve ovens (101 through 112), which were observed during the inspection.
-According to Mr. Graham, ovens 111 and 112 began operation on March 22, 2018.
-Oven 110 is expected to begin operation in May 2018.
 Oven exhaust gas is approximately 108°C and vents to one of two mist eliminators ("de-mister") which drops out particulates and condensable VOCs; one demister controls ovens 101 through 106 and the second ovens 107 through 112.
 Both de-misters are located on the upper "mezzanine" level.
-The two demisters were observed during the inspection and the pressure drop ranged from at 0.25 inch to 0.5 inch of water for each; the demisters require servicing at 2 inches of water.
+The demisters servicing ovens 101 through 106 was observed during the inspection and the pressure drop ranged from at 0.25 inch to 0.5 inch of water; the demister require servicing at 2 inches of water.
+The demister servicing ovens 107 through 112 was also observed during the inspection, but the pressure drop gauge is no longer in use.
+According to correspondence from Mr. Wharton manual readings are recorded from the switch by plant personnel to confirm that the set point has not been changed.
+"Currently, if the air flow is out of range (less than 0.5 or above 0.62 inches of water), the system will automatically shut down the curing ovens and send a visual alarm to a HMI (Human Machine Interface) screen with an audible alarm, which is located adjacent to the applicable bank of ovens."

 Cured parts are tumbled together in one of three "deburring" machines to remove chaff (extraneous folds and ridges on the parts).
-Two of the three machines have been replaced with newer units that do not have particulate exhaust to outside ambient air (any potential emissions are released to the general in-plant environment.
-Exhaust from the one older machine is blown through a drop-out box and the remainder is collected in filter socks.
-The deburring machines were in operation during inspection and no visible emissions were observed from the filter sock for the older machine.
-The filter sock for the older unit did not have any holes or tears in the fabric and appeared to be in good condition.
+Two of the machines have been replaced with newer units.
+The units no longer use the filter socks associated with the older unit.
+Each unit is equipped with a knockout box and vented externally to outside ambient air.
+The deburring machines were in operation during inspection and no visible emissions were observed.